 - Click Browse and choose the file from your computer.

-- Click Next to go to the Import contacts step and match the columns in your import file to the fields in your Mailchimp list.
+- Click Continue To Match to go to the next step and match the columns in your import file to the fields in your Mailchimp audience.

-We’ll automatically match the columns in your import file to fields of the same name in your list.
+- We’ll automatically match some columns in your import file.
 For example, the column that contains email addresses will match the required Email Address field.

-- Click Edit to choose a different column name and field type from the drop-down menus.
-To create a new field, click the drop-down menu and choose New Column Name.
+- Click Edit to choose a different field type from the drop-down menu.
+To create a new field, click the drop-down menu and choose Create a new field.

-- Repeat Step 7 for all unmatched columns.
+- Repeat steps 8 and 9 for all unmatched columns.
 You must match or skip all columns to complete your import.

 - After you're finished matching, we'll display a success message.

-- On the You're all set to import! screen, click the status drop-down menu to choose the type of contacts you’re about to import.
+- In the Choose status of these contacts section, click the drop-down menu to choose the type of contacts you’re about to import.